Dr-Ake/Rimworld-Lantern-Core-Mod/LanternsCore_ModBuilder/Guide.md

 - Generate common abilities (blast, heal, barrier, stun, aura, construct, summon, teleport, displace, flight).
 - Add optional targeting rules and cast limits to abilities.
 - Configure costume transformation (equip apparel while worn) including drafted-only and "skip conflicts".
-- Configure stealth mode, corruption, ambient influence, auto-equip bias, and removal rules.
+- Configure stealth mode, influence, ambient/wearer influence, auto-equip bias, and removal rules.
 - Generate new costume apparel defs (so you do not have to hand-write those defs).
 - Generate a stat-buff HediffDef and apply it while worn.
 - Optionally generate a selection def (auto-delivery) and scoring conditions.